ablestack/reactive-domain-objects/README.md

 This library is part of a suite of companion libraries under the [AbleStack](https://github.com/ablestack) umbrella.
 All of these libraries share the common goal:

-    Contribute to the full-stack web and app development open-source ecosystem, with a focus on tools and libraries that enable help small tech businesses rapidly and affordably build high quality and sophisticated applications that are, reliable, affordable, easy to maintain... and a pleasure to build.
+    Contribute to the full-stack web and app development open-source ecosystem, with a focus on tools and libraries that help small tech startups and businesses rapidly and affordably build big ideas.

 To achieve these goals, the following principles are applied: